How to quickly and safely clear cache on Android phones – here’s everything you need to know…

 Deleting cache can also help you reclaim valuable space on your 16GB Android device.

 If you never clear your cache, you could literally have gigabytes of cache on your device.
 And that is a HUGE waste, so make sure you clear your cache regularly – and here’s how you do it on iPhone too.
+And here is how to clear cookies on iPhone!

 Frequently Asked Questions